hackjutsu/DigiCompanion/PRIVACY.md

-# Privacy Policy for Pixel Cat Companion
+# Privacy Policy for Digi Companion

 ## Overview
-Pixel Cat Companion is a simple browser extension that displays system information.
+Digi Companion is a simple browser extension that displays system information.
 We take your privacy seriously and collect minimal data necessary for the extension to function.

 ## Data Collection
 The extension collects the following information only when you click the cat: